juliogomez/netdevops/README.md

 sh nso-4.5.3.darwin.x86_64.installer.bin ~/ncs-4.5.3 --local-install
 ```

-You may download the required NEDs from your sandbox _devbox_ via SCP.
+You may download the required NEDs from your sandbox _devbox_ via SCP to your own workstation.

 ```
 scp developer@10.10.20.20:/usr/src/nso/ncs-4.5.3-cisco-ios-5.8.signed.bin .